➕ Organizational Inequality ➕ Labor Markets and Employment ➕ Job Quality and Worker Experience

 🎓 JOB MARKET PAPER

-"Religion at Work: A Theory of Organizational Inequality" [First Author, with Makovi K., Shepherd H., and Frimpong, J.A.]
+"Religion at Work: A Theory of Organizational Inequality" [First Author, with Makovi K., and Frimpong, J.A. - SECOND ROUND OF DATA COLLECTION]

 *Draft available upon request*